US Banking for Pakistani LLC Owners: What Actually Works

 What Payoneer is not:

-- A direct replacement for Mercury or Wise — Payoneer accounts cannot connect to Stripe as a payout destination, cannot receive ACH transfers from arbitrary senders, and do not provide the full suite of business banking features
+A US bank account.
+Payoneer provides receiving accounts, not a banking relationship.
+You cannot connect it to Stripe as a payout destination, you cannot receive ACH transfers from arbitrary senders, and it is not FDIC-insured.

 Traditional US banks